 Most organizations own hundreds or thousands of physical assets.
-These assets can be of different sizes, in only one site or spread in hundreds of locations, can be fixed or mobile.
+These assets can be of different sizes, in only one site or spread in hundreds of locations, which can be fixed or mobile.
 Before any organization can apply RCM it must know what and where the assets are.

-To perform equipment partitioning facilitates analysis and specifies analysis boundaries before start the analysis.
+To perform equipment partitioning facilitates analysis and specifies analysis boundaries before starting the analysis.
 The MIL-STD-3034 standard recommends that care must be taken when defining what the boundaries of a single development will encompass so that no items are forgotten or are covered within multiple developments.
-Within this process the assigned developers may still find it advantageous to subdivide the subsystem to simplify the analysis.
+Within this process, the assigned developers may still find it advantageous to subdivide the subsystem to simplify the analysis.
 This hierarchical approach to dividing subsystems enables the identification of an optimum level.

 The ISO 14224 considers that a clear boundary description is imperative for collecting, merging and analyzing Reliability and Maintenance data from different industries, plants or sources.
 It also facilitates communication between operators and equipment manufacturers.
-Otherwise, the merging and analysis is based on incompatible data.
-It is wise not to be too rigid about boundary definitions, because as understanding grows during the RCM process, perceptions about what should or should not be incorporated in the analysis can change.
+Otherwise, merging and analysis is based on incompatible data.
+It is wise not to be too rigid about boundary definitions because as understanding grows during the RCM process, perceptions about what should or should not be incorporated in the analysis can change.

 It is possible to develop a hierarchy showing the primary functions of each of the assets in the assets hierarchy; it shows the relationship between functions at the same level.
 Then we must classify the assets and their elements into generic groups based on factors possibly common to several of the items (location, use, equipment subdivision, etc.).
 The name of this systematic classification is taxonomy.